 Other venues have gorgeous outdoor spaces where you can hold a non-binding but meaningful ceremony, and either complete the legalities indoors on the day or at another time.

-From lakeside gazebos to pretty garden structures, outdoor wedding venues come in many different shapes and sizes.
+From lakeside gazebos to pretty gardens, outdoor wedding venues come in many different shapes and sizes.
 Remember, while they'll work beautifully for late spring and summer weddings, if you add some Instagram-worthy throws and blankets, and the venue has heaters, there’s no reason you can't have an outdoor wedding in the cooler months too.

 Here’s our pick of the best outdoor wedding venues around the UK.